tenthid/vitepress-project/docs/coba/meeting-2/constant.md

 ## How to write constant
 ::: info
-In Python, there is no strict concept of constant variables like in some other programming languages.
+In `Python`, there is no strict concept of constant variables like in some other programming languages.
 However, it is a convention to use uppercase variable names for constants to indicate that their values should not be changed.
 While the language does not enforce immutability, using uppercase names for constants is a widely accepted practice among Python developers.
 :::

 ::: code-group